Introduction

 Enabling the Patch via Cloudpaging Server

-Note: The patched appset retains all versioning information.
+The patched appset retains all versioning information.
 Users will be unaffected during this stage.

 1. After testing the appset locally, copy the new .stp file into the Cloudpaging repository, overwriting the existing published .stp file.